 The future of international aviation lies in a group of air carriers that serve whole world regions bonded together by commercial and trade agreements.
 Region-dominating carriers will replace the national flag carriers that have ruled international skies since the post-World War I era, the aviation scholar Henri Wassenbergh said.
 The national flag carriers are the ``flying dead,'' the former KLM Royal Dutch Airlines official and Netherlands negotiator said.
 The marketplace ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NEW ECONOMIC FORCES RESHAPE GLOBAL AVIATION".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NEW ECONOMIC FORCES RESHAPE GLOBAL AVIATION".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.